-Welcome to the UF Health Cancer Center.
+Welcome to the University of Florida Health Cancer Center.
 We are dedicated to providing the residents of Florida with leading-edge cancer care and conducting original research for the prevention, early diagnosis and treatment of cancer.

 Cancer is the leading cause of death for Floridians.
 Our state has the second highest cancer mortality rate in the nation, and the age group at the highest risk of developing cancer — 65 and older — is projected to grow by 25% over the next two decades.
 Therefore, our efforts to serve Florida with innovative research and leading cancer care have never been more critical.

 By leveraging all the resources of the University of Florida campus, the UF Health Cancer Center stands alone in the state in our unique ability to blend comprehensive patient care and innovative research in a collaborative, multidisciplinary environment.
 We participate in research that has a direct impact on improved patient outcomes, allowing patients access to the very latest cancer fighting technologies and drugs.

 Additionally our membership consists of more than 300 researchers, clinicians and educators throughout the University of Florida, one of the nation’s top 5 public research universities, and UF Health, the Southeast’s most comprehensive academic health center — boasting six health colleges, nine research centers/institutes, 10 hospitals, two veterinary hospitals and a host of physician medical practices and outpatient services throughout North Central and Northeast Florida.
 Additionally, more than 90% of the center’s members also serve as faculty; the Cancer Center boasts members from 11 UF colleges.
 Members may also hold affiliations with other institutes and centers across the university or serve as physicians for the UF Health Shands family of hospitals and clinical programs.

 This multidisciplinary membership allows for exciting collaborations and encourages the translation of basic laboratory findings to novel curative and preventive therapies.